mq-27/droplet-prediction/README.md

 ## Attribution
-This work is under ?
-License.
+This work is under MIT License.
 Please, acknowledge use of this work with the appropiate citation to the repository and research article.